 If no responsible authority or 'other person' lodges an objection (known as a 'relevant representation') to the application, the licensing authority must grant the application as set out in the operating schedule, subject only to mandatory conditions under the Act.
-The steps proposed by the applicant will become interpreted in to legally enforceable licence conditions.
+The steps proposed by the applicant will become interpreted into legally enforceable licence conditions.
 The licensing authority will have no discretion to refuse the application or to alter or add to the conditions arising from the operating schedule.

 Where, however, there are relevant representations, then a hearing of the opposed application before a licensing sub-committee will normally follow.
-At the hearing the sub-committee will, having regard to the representations, take such steps as it considers appropriate to promote the four licensing objectives.
+At the hearing the sub-committee will, having regard to the representations, this Policy and the Guidance issued under Section 182 of the Licensing Act 2003, take such steps as it considers appropriate to promote the four licensing objectives.
 These may include granting or refusing the application or adding to or modifying the conditions proposed in the operating schedule.

 In exercising its discretion, the licensing sub-committee will have regard (amongst other things) to this Policy.
-Therefore, in drawing up their operating schedule, applicants would be well advised to read this Policy carefully.
-Where an operating schedule complies with this Policy, it is generally less likely that any 'other person' or responsible authority will object to it, or that an objection will succeed.
+Therefore, in drawing up their operating schedule, applicants would be well advised to read this Policy carefully, in particular the Code of Conduct at Appendix D. Where an operating schedule complies with this Policy, it is generally less likely that any 'other person' or responsible authority will object to it, or that an objection will succeed.
 Therefore, compliance with this Policy is likely to assist the applicant to avoid the delay and expense of a contested licensing hearing, and the risk of a refusal or the addition of unwanted conditions.